In God We Trust No -1 in autoimmune diseases prevention , treatment and inflammation

 - Better teeth: Seminal plasma contains zinc, calcium and other minerals shown to retard tooth decay.
 Since this is a family Web site, we will omit discussion of the mineral delivery system.
 Suffice it to say that it could be a far richer, more complex and more satisfying experience than squeezing a tube of Crest--even Tartar Control Crest.
 Researchers have noted, parenthetically, that sexual etiquette usually demands the brushing of one's teeth before and/or after intimacy, which, by itself, would help promote better oral hygiene.

 - A happier prostate?
 Some urologists believe they see a relationship between infrequency of ejaculation and cancer of the prostate.
 The causal argument goes like this: To produce seminal fluid, the prostate and the seminal vesicles take such substances from the blood as zinc, citric acid and potassium, then concentrate them up to 600 times.
 Any carcinogens present in the blood likewise would be concentrated.
 Rather than have concentrated carcinogens hanging around causing trouble, it's better to evict them.
 Regular old sex could do the job.
 But if the flushing of the prostate were your only objective, masturbation might be a better way to go, especially for the non-monogamous male.
 Having sex with multiple partners can, all by itself, raise a man's risk of cancer by up to 40%.
 That's because he runs an increased risk of contracting sexual infections.
-So, if you want the all the purported benefits of flushing with none of the attendant risk, go digital.
-A study recently published by the British Journal of Urology International asserts that men in their 20s can reduce by a third their chance of getting prostate cancer by ejaculating more than five times a week.

 But is there such a thing as too much sex?